 "Forward-Looking Statements" and "Risk Factors" in the Company's most recent Annual Information Form (together the "Helix Risk Factors"), any of which could cause actual results to vary materially from current results or the Company's anticipated future results.
-Certain material factors, estimates or assumptions have been applied in making forward-looking statements in this MD&A, including, but not limited to, the safety and efficacy of L-DOS47 and Topical Interferon Alpha-2b (low-grade cervical lesions); the success of the Company's proposed IND and CTA applications and the cost and timelines for achieving MTD in the Company's European Phase I/II clinical trial for L-DOS47 in Poland and/or that the Company's proposed protocol amendments for this study are accepted on timelines and on terms satisfactory to the Company; that sufficient financing will be obtained in a timely manner to allow the Company to continue operations; the timely provision of services and supplies, including Interferon alpha-2b raw materials, or other performance of contracts by third parties; future costs; the absence of any material changes in business strategy or plans, the timely receipt of required regulatory approvals, and strategic partner support; and that the Helix Risk Factors will not cause the Company's actual results or events to differ materially from the forward-looking statements.
+Certain material factors, estimates or assumptions have been applied in making forward-looking statements in this MD&A, including, but not limited to, the safety and efficacy of L-DOS47 and Topical Interferon Alpha-2b (low-grade cervical lesions); the Company's ability to commence the Phase I U.S. clinical trial for L-DOS47, the success of the Company's Canadian CTA application and the cost and timelines for achieving MTD in the Company's European Phase I/II clinical trial for L-DOS47 in Poland and/or that the Company's proposed protocol amendments for this study are accepted on timelines and on terms satisfactory to the Company; that sufficient financing will be obtained in a timely manner to allow the Company to continue operations; the timely provision of services and supplies, including Interferon alpha-2b raw materials, or other performance of contracts by third parties; future costs; the absence of any material changes in business strategy or plans, the timely receipt of required regulatory approvals, and strategic partner support; and that the Helix Risk Factors will not cause the Company's actual results or events to differ materially from the forward-looking statements.